sequana/GNFish/README.md

 ### DESCRIPTION:<br />

 Gets unique hits from BLAST output files based on genomes IDs.<br />
 The program search for '.tsv' files.
-Change this with --pattern argument Generates output with 'unique.tsv' extension.
+Change this with --pattern argument.<br />
+Generates output with 'unique.tsv' extension.<br />
-Outputs will be stored at Genomic, Rna, Protein or custom directory.
+Outputs will be stored at Genomic, Rna, Protein or custom directory.<br />

 Type on terminal get_unique_hits.py -h for further information.<br />